 Dr. Amanda Steinagel

-When not caring for patients, Dr. Steinagel enjoys participating in outdoor activities, such as camping and hiking, as well as, yoga, amateur Olympic weightlifting, cooking, collecting records/listening to music, brewery hoping, and spending time with her family and her energetic pug, Elvis.
+When not caring for patients, Dr. Steinagel enjoys participating in outdoor activities, such as camping and hiking, as well as, yoga, amateur Olympic weightlifting, cooking, collecting records/listening to music, brewery hopping, and spending time with her family and her energetic pug, Elvis.